 Making a connection with a prospective birth parent takes time – in some cases, lots of time.
 Think of adoption as a marathon, not a sprint.
-When it comes to reaching out to a possible birth family, being patient isn’t simply a virtue.
+When it comes to reaching out to expectant mother considering adoption, being patient isn’t simply a virtue.
 It’s a necessity.

 But that doesn’t mean you should just sit and wait for something to happen.
 Here’s a list of things you can do to generate more leads, make the time pass faster, and help you stay positive and proactive.